Getting To Know The Photoshop Interface

 By default, Photoshop uses a workspace known as Essentials.
 The Essentials workspace is a general, all-purpose workspace, with an interface layout that's suitable for many different types of tasks.
 But there are other workspaces to choose from as well.
 We can switch between workspaces using the Workspace option in the upper right of Photoshop.
 In Photoshop CC, the Workspace option is represented by an icon.
 In Photoshop CS6, it's a selection box, with the name of the currently-selected workspace displayed in the box:

 Click on the icon (or the selection box) to open a menu of other workspaces we can choose from.
 Photoshop includes several built-in workspaces.
 Each one customizes the interface for a specific type of work.
 As I mentioned, Essentials is a general, all-purpose workspace.
 If you're a web designer, you may want to switch to the Graphic and Web workspace.
 For image editing, the Photography workspace is a good choice.
 Keep an eye on your panels and on your Toolbar as you switch between workspaces to see what's changing.

 We'll look more closely at workspaces, including how to create and save your own custom workspaces, in another tutorial.
 Note that all of our tutorials use the default Essentials workspace, so I recommend sticking with Essentials as you're learning Photoshop:

 Where to go next...

 And there we have it!
 That's a quick overview of the interface and its features in Photoshop!
-In the next tutorial in this series, we'll take a more detailed look at Photoshop's Toolbar, including a complete summary of every one of Photoshop's tools!
+In the next lesson in this Learning The Photoshop Interface series, we'll take a more detailed look at Photoshop's Toolbar, including a complete summary of every one of Photoshop's tools!
 This tutorial is part of our Photoshop Basics training.